Skip to content

 resolved.

 The divergence is diagnostic.
-Per-turn at 62.5% would normally trigger a tone-and-policy review; trace at 100% says the issue was fixed despite rough edges.
-The action is different in each direction: the per-turn scorer points engineering at the response-template prompt, the trace-level scorer at goal-completion logic.
-Acting on either number alone produces the wrong fix.
+Per-turn at 62.5% would trigger a tone review.
+Trace at 100% says the issue was fixed despite rough edges.
+The two numbers point engineering in different directions — the per-turn scorer at the response-template prompt, the trace-level scorer at goal-completion logic.
+Acting on either alone produces the wrong fix.
 (Braintrust, 2026)

 Key Takeaways